janephp/janephp/documentation/AutoMapper/features.rst

 Discriminator Mapping
 ---------------------

-This component understand the Discriminiator Mapping Annotation of the Serializer component and should correctly handle construction of object when having inheritance.
+This component understand the Discriminator Mapping Annotation of the Serializer component and should correctly handle construction of object when having inheritance.

 Type casting
 ------------

-This component will try to correctly map scalar values (going from int to string, etc ...).
+This component will try to correctly map scalar values (going from int to string, etc.).